-Despite our best efforts, many people are likely to experience restorative concerns over the course of their lives.
+Despite our best efforts, many people are likely to experience restorative dentistry concerns over the course of their lives.
 If you have a cavity, a serious oral pain, or even several missing teeth, trust your oral health needs in the hands of the EMA Dental team.
 Dr. Mariano and Dr. Vergo are our two highly-trained prosthodontists, which means they both excel in rebuilding strong and attractive smiles from the ground up.
-If you’d like to explore your options at either our East Longmeadow or Northampton, MA location, please contact us today.
+If you’d like to explore your options at either of our Western Massachusetts locations, please contact us today.

 To replace one or more teeth in a row, a bridge is an excellent option.
 A bridge consists of one or more solid replacement teeth, called pontics, suspended between two crowns.
 To anchor a bridge, teeth on either side of the space, called abutment teeth, are fitted with crowns.
 Bridges are fixed appliances so they cannot be removed by a patient at home.
 Click on the link below to learn more about bridgework.